emuell/afseq/docs/src/quickstart.md

 - TRY THIS: Combine with alternation: `c4(3,8)|e4(5,8)`
 - TRY THIS: Change the numbers for different distributions

-Tidal cycles also support Euclidean patterns with the `(n,k)` notation, where `n` is the number of notes and `k` is the number of steps.
+Tidal Cycles mini-notation also supports Euclidean patterns with the `(n,k)` notation, where `n` is the number of notes and `k` is the number of steps.

-See [Cycles Guide](./guide/cycles.md) for more example and info about tidal cycles in afseq.
+See [Cycles Guide](./guide/cycles.md) for more example and info about Tidal Cycles in afseq.

-## Dynamic Patterns
+## Dynamic Patterns & Emitters

 ### Random Note Selection